Up to 50% off sofas & mattresses — limited‑time deals.

 Our Testing Experience

 Arlis was the easiest to fit into a smaller room.
-It supports a more upright sit, so typing and everyday sitting felt straightforward without sliding into a deep-lounge posture.
-It’s fine for a two-person movie night, but it doesn’t invite full-body sprawl unless you add an ottoman or you’re on the shorter side.
+It encouraged a more upright sit, so typing and daily TV time felt straightforward without the body sliding into a deep-lounge posture.
+For a two-person movie night it worked well; for full sprawl, most testers wanted an ottoman.

 What we liked